Bhart92/onboardjs/README.md

 OnboardHint - React component that works with the OnboardController to wrap and display your onboarding content.
 ````
 ## Get Started
-To get started you must first install the package:
+To get started install the package:
 ```
 npm i react-onboard